Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 -   `name`: The name of this new pipeline configuration.
 This name should be unique.
 -   `tasks`: The list of tasks configs.
--   `properties`: Dictionary of additional properties.
+-   `properties`: The dictionary of additional properties.

 Basic example: